bellackn/nixos-config/README.md

 sops.age.keyFile = "/Users/${user}/.config/sops/age/keys.txt";
 ```

+Also, the Gradle config gets decrypted "manually" because setting up sops-nix with
+nix-darwin is a PITA.

 # Memos to Myself

 - If an app just doesn't want to disappear from Launchpad, although you've